chrisszelaya/chrisszelaya/README.md

 👨🏽‍🎓 Currently a 3rd year at The University of Virginia

-📝 Majoring in Computer Science and Minor in Data Science
+📝 Major in Computer Science and Minor in Data Science

 👨🏽‍💻 Skills: Python , Java , SQL, Javascript , R , Scikit-learn , TensorFlow, React , AWS , Git